Synopsis

 Steve Backshall discovers Japan's wilderness, from majestic cranes dancing in subzero temperatures in the north to giant salamanders hanging...

 Wildlife adventure series following a team of explorers in the heart of the tropical island of Borneo.
-A network of caverns never explored by h...
+One of the team is bitten by a deadly co...